KannonZenetism/zenetism-field-physics/zenetism/MP06-decoding-and-emergence-ch12-15.md

 When these rare conditions are met,
 essence of being may return to Zero through harmonic reintegration.
 Void of self, by contrast, returns through collapse —
-not synthesis, but absolute dispersion.
+not reintegration, but total dispersal.

 Yet all universes, regardless of outcome,
 contain the same essential architecture: